 Interest on client account balances

-We are committed to delivering an outstanding service to Three Crowns’ clients.
-If you are a client and are dissatisfied with any element of our service (including about your bill), you should contact your Client Relationship Partner who will be happy to discuss the matter with you and, if applicable, initiate our international Client Complaints procedures (a copy of which will be sent to you on request).
-If for any reason we are unable to resolve the issue having invoked our procedures, we will discuss with you the options available at that point to take the matter further.
-You are referred to clause 14 of our Terms of Business, which provide for you or us to refer the dispute for final determination to arbitration.
+If you wish to make a complaint about us, in the first instance, please contact the person with whom you are working or corresponding to set out your concerns.
+We will confirm our complaints handling procedure in writing.
+If for any reason we are unable to resolve the issue having invoked our procedures, we will discuss with you the options available to take the matter further.
+Clients are referred to our Terms of Business, which provide for you or us to refer the dispute for final determination to arbitration.

-If you have instructed the Paris Office of Three Crowns (Services) LLP and you are not satisfied with our management of your complaint or if any other dispute remains unsettled, the option of arbitration in accordance with our Terms of Business remains.
-In the absence of such arbitration, the dispute shall be resolved according to the procedure provided for in articles 174 et seq. of Décret n°91-1197 du 27 novembre 1991 organisant la profession d’avocat and the matter shall be referred to the Bâtonnier (President) of the Paris Bar.
+If you have instructed the Paris Office of Three Crowns (Services) LLP, the dispute may be capable of resolution according to the procedure provided for in articles 174 et seq. of Décret n°91-1197 du 27 Novembre 1991 organisant la profession d’avocat and the matter shall be referred to the Bâtonnier (President) of the Paris Bar.

 Equality and Diversity

-Three Crowns (Services) LLP complies with its obligations under the SRA Handbook 2011 to collect and report on equality and diversity data relating to its staff and others at the Firm.
-If you wish to receive a copy of our anonymised Equality and Diversity information, please contact Jennifer Merrick, Office Manager: Jennifer.Merrick@threecrownsllp.com
+Three Crowns (Services) LLP complies with its obligations under the SRA Handbook 2019 to collect and report on equality and diversity data relating to its staff and others at the Firm.
+If you wish to receive a copy of our anonymised Equality and Diversity information, please contact Vikki Van Graan, Office Manager: [email protected].